British Rail Class 73: RT Rail

 RT Rail acquired loco number 73107 from FM Rail in 2007, and had it overhauled and repainted at St. Leonards Depot.

 South Western Railway

 South West Trains inherited one locomotive, number 73109, which is used as a "Thunderbird" rescue locomotive.
 It was named in 1990 to commemorate the 50th anniversary of the Battle of Britain.
 It is affectionately known as "BoB" by rail enthusiasts.

 South West Trains later expanded its fleet, by leasing two more locomotives from Porterbrook, numbers.
 73201 and 73235.
 Both are former Gatwick Express locomotives.
 The first of these, number 73235, was overhauled in early 2005 and repainted in the new Desiro blue livery.
 It was joined by number 73201 later in the same year.
 Around the same time, number 73109 was also repainted into the new blue livery.
 73109 was acquired by Transmart Trains in 2009.

-73235 is being used for shunting at Bournemouth Depot since the change of the South Western Railway.
+73235 is being used for shunting at Bournemouth Depot since the transition to the new franchise holder South Western Railway.